The path to med school

 “These classes helped me understand that the disparity that exists in access to health care is due to a web of issues, social, economic, and political.
 Being at URI and studying health policy helped me to understand the bigger issues affecting health care.”

 –Seraphina Negash ’21

 Negash loves URI and found that getting involved on campus forced her out of her comfort zone.
 She’s met a variety of people from outside Rhode Island through the organization Diversifying.
 Recruiting.
 Inspiring.
 Volunteering.
 Educating.
 (D.R.I.V.E.).
 She is also involved with the Multicultural Unity and Student Involvement Council (M.U.S.I.C.).
 This year, she is secretary of the organization and looks forward to working with students in the coming year.
-She also serves as an Orientation leader for the University.
+She also serves as an orientation leader.

 Financial considerations are still important to Negash, so she applied to become a resident assistant as a sophomore – it was “a logical decision.”
 The position reduces the financial burden of her tuition and allows her to do something she loves – working with and helping her peers.
 That sense of giving back also encouraged her to volunteer at Clinica Esperanza, a free medical clinic in Providence, Rhode Island.
 She also works in the pre-health advising office, serving as a resource to other students interested in a career in health.

 Medical school is still the goal for Negash.
 However, this honors student has found that there are many paths to achieve that goal – and URI is playing an important role in her path forward.